HG6209-ntu/HG6209-ntu.github.io/src/week8.md

 (color key: [Python/Programming]{.py} [NLP/CL]{.nlp} [Software Engineering]{.eng})

+## Algorithmic Thinking

+1. What is the task?
+What is the minimum I need to do to complete the task?

+> *Read the instructions!
+Laziness is a virtue!*

+2. What are the tools and components I have at my disposal?
+What format or structure are they in?
+How can I access the information I need?

+> *Know your basics well! `list`, `dict`, `for`, `in`, etc..*

+3. What is the first step?
+How can I make sure it is working?

+> *Start simply!
+Introduce complexity slowly!*

+- Develop using a clear feedback system.
+- Address errors as they arise.
+Google errors if you don't understand them.

+>> Demo: Quiz 1

 ## Reading

 Please see the slides from M. W. Goodman's 2019 workshop on regular expressions